Jesus fasted for forty days and forty nights.

 But what was Jesus’ response?

-We can see that Jesus’ references to food in the Bible goes beyond mere physical food, but is regarding something spiritual.
-Of course, physical food is still important – we could not survive without it – but the greater of these things is spiritual because it will last for eternity.
+We can see that Jesus’ references to food in the Bible go beyond mere physical food, but is regarding something spiritual.
+Of course, physical food is still important we could not survive without it but the greater of these things is spiritual because it will last for eternity.

 Other Biblical Figures Who Fasted

-There are many other biblical figures who fasted as well.
+Many other biblical figures fasted as well.
 Moses also fasted for forty days and forty nights when God gave him the Ten Commandments (Exodus 34:28).